-CHAPTER 4: Me edical Benefits Chart (what is covered and what you pay) 45 SECTION 1 Understanding your out-of-pocket costs for covered services 46 SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay SECTION 3 What services are not covered by the plan?
-CHAPTER 5: Us sing the plan's coverage for Part D prescription drugs 85 SECTION 1 Introduction SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service SECTION 3 Your drugs need to be on the plan's Drug List SECTION 4 There are restrictions on coverage for some drugs SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+CHAPTER 4: Me edical Benefits Chart (what is covered and what you pay) 45 SECTION 1 Understanding your out-of-pocket costs for covered services SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay SECTION 3 What services are not covered by the plan?
+CHAPTER 5: Us ing the plan's coverage for Part D prescription drugs 85 SECTION 1 Introduction SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service SECTION 3 Your drugs need to be on the plan's Drug List SECTION 4 There are restrictions on coverage for some drugs SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
 SECTION 6 What if your coverage changes for one of your drugs?
 95 SECTION 7 What types of drugs are not covered by the plan?
-97 SECTION 8 Filling a prescription SECTION 9 Part D drug coverage in special situations SECTION 10 Programs on drug safety and managing medications hat you pay for your Part D prescription drugs 103 SECTION 1 Introduction SECTION 2 What you pay for a drug depends on which drug payment stage you SECTION 3 are in when you get the drug we send you reports that explain payments for your drugs and which payment stage you are in SECTION 4 We send you reports that explain payments for your drugs and which SECTION 4 SECTION 5 We send you reports that explain payments for your drugs and which payment stage you are in We send you reports that explain payments for your drugs and which payment stage you are in SECTION 5 We send you reports that explain payments for your drugs and which payment stage you are in SECTION 5 SECTION 6 SECTION 7 We send you reports that explain payments for your drugs and which payment stage you are in SECTION 5 SECTION 6 SECTION 7 We send you reports that explain payments for your drugs and which payment stage you are in SECTION 5 SECTION 6 SECTION 7 CHAPTER 7: As We send you reports that explain payments for your drugs and which payment stage you are in
+97 SECTION 8 Filling a prescription SECTION 9 Part D drug coverage in special situations SECTION 10 Programs on drug safety and managing medications CHAPTER 6: W hat you pay for your Part D prescription drugs 103 rat you pay for your furt b prescription arago SECTION 1 Introduction SECTION 1 Introduction SECTION 1 SECTION 2 Introduction SECTION 1 SECTION 2 SECTION 3 Introduction SECTION 1 SECTION 2 SECTION 3 SECTION 4 Introduction SECTION 1 SECTION 2 SECTION 3 SECTION 4 SECTION 5 Introduction SECTION 1 SECTION 2 SECTION 3 SECTION 4 SECTION 5 SECTION 6 SECTION 7 Introduction SECTION 1 SECTION 2 SECTION 3 SECTION 4 SECTION 5 SECTION 6 SECTION 7 Introduction SECTION 1 SECTION 2 SECTION 3 SECTION 4 SECTION 5 SECTION 6 SECTION 7 CHAPTER 7: As Introduction